neu-se/CS4530-Spring-2022/tutorials/week1-getting-started.md

    - `npm -v`
    - ![image](./assets/week1-getting-started/node/nvmw-use-16.png)

+*Troubleshooting with VSCode*: Did you follow these instructions successfully, but find a "Command not found" error when you try to run `npm` in VSCode?
+Try this: Close VSCode completely.
+Re-open it.
+In your command shell in VSCode, try again.
+We have noticed that if you have VSCode open while installing `nvm`, it is possible that VSCode will not see the new software installation until it's closed and re-opened.
+You can also confirm that VSCode correctly sees the NodeJS installation by running `echo %PATH%` in your windows command shell in VSCode: it should include an entry similar to `C:\Program Files\nodejs`.

 ## Installation Steps (Linux / Mac)

 1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` or `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`.